abik11/tips-tricks/Windows+VS17+TFS.md

 dsmod user "CN=John Smith,OU=IT Group,OU=Corp_Users,DC=EvilCorp,DC=Corp" `
 -pwd abcd1234 -mustchpwd yes -disabled no
 ```
+If you want to learn more about Powershell go [here](https://github.com/abik11/tips-tricks/blob/master/Powershell.md).

 ### Wireshark filters
 To be able to quickly find what you need in Wireshark it is crucial to use filter, here is a nice example: ` (tcp.dstport == 8080 || tcp.srcport == 8080) && (http.request.method == "CONNECT" || http.response.code == 407 || http.response.code == 200)`